asllop/RunPack/runpack/TUTORIAL.md

 What this is telling us is where the code block is located within the concat.
 The `pos` field contains the index of the first cell, in this case the string `'Hello, World!'`, and `len` is the size of the code block.
 It is 3 because `}` also counts, this word is like a "return" in other languages.

 To create a defined word we need a `BlockRef`.
-To see a simple example, let's create a partial clone of `def` in Rust:
+To see a simple example, let's create a partial clone of `def` in Rust (it's partial because it doesn't support lexicons):

 ```rust
 use runpack::{Pack, Cell, BlockRef, self};